EECE3093C/team-project-python/readme.md

 ### Challenges and Risks
 __What is the single most serious challenge you see in developing the product on schedule?__<br>
 We believe that the most serious challenge we will have when trying to complete this application is the amount of new software development tools we will be using.
-The dedication to time when researching will hopefully not cut extensivly into our time developing.
+The dedication to time when researching will hopefully not cut extensively into our time developing.

 __How will you minimize or mitigate the risk?__<br>
 When researching, it will be very important to collaborate with our team on our findings and also work together to find the best solution to a problem.
 Jordan Shaheen is also familiar with using Django in multipule Co-ops, so he will also be able to navigate the Django development process.